Bureau of Special Education Appeals (BSEA)

 • BSEA Reference Manual.

-• The draft documents can be accessed on the Request for Public Comment webpage.
-(The version of all revised documents posted shows substantive changes only.
-All formatting, stylistic and typographical edits are not displayed).
-Additionally, an outline of the proposed changes is provided.
-If you need to have these documents translated in a language not posted, please contact us and we will provide it at no cost.
+Translated versions of all documents are also available and will be posted shortly.
+If you need to have these documents translated into a language not posted, please contact us, and we will provide it at no cost.

 Search BSEA Decisions and Rulings